Jewelry Alloys

 Platinum 95% Ruthenium 5%

 950 Platinum Ruthenium (950PtRu) is the most widely used platinum jewelry alloy in the United States.
-With hardness of 130 Vickers, it is malleable enough for easy setting but strong enough to stand up to daily wear.
-Its natural white color is nearly identical to platinum iridium alloys often seen in antique jewelry.
+With a hardness of 130 Vickers, it is malleable enough for easy setting but strong enough to stand up to daily wear.
+Its natural white color is nearly identical to platinum-iridium alloys often seen in antique jewelry and should be considered over PtIr for matching a customers existing piece.
+In addition, for long term wear, PtRu is superior to white gold with a similar coloring for those customers who want white.

 As-Cast Properties